missionpinball/mpf-docs/install/raspberry.rst

 - insert the sd-card into your pi and boot it up (first boot does take some time since it sets some os specific parameters)

-- login with user:sysop password:posys
+- login with user:sysop password:posys.
+You can do this either via network or a serial port.

 - now type this: